-After the original, heavily re-written and edited 1980s release of this film in the United States (as "Warriors of the Wind"), which substantially changed the movie, Hayao Miyazaki demanded that any new licensor for his films be contractually bound to do no edits whatsoever aside from a straight translation and dub.
-Disney (who bought the rights to all of Miyazaki's films except The Castle of Cagliostro) has honored this stipulation.
+After the heavily re-written and edited 1985 release of this movie in the United States and Europe (as "Warriors of the Wind"), which substantially changed the movie, in addition to cutting nearly twenty-five minutes of footage, Writer and Director Hayao Miyazaki was hesitant to release any of his movies outside of Japan.
+Miyazaki demanded that any new licensor for his movies be contractually bound to do no edits whatsoever aside from a straight translation and dub.
+Disney (who bought the rights to all of Miyazaki's movies except Lupin the Third: Castle of Cagliostro (1979)) has honored this stipulation.
 See more »

 As the credits roll we see life returning to normal in the valley: Kushana, Kurotowa and the Tolmekian fleet leave peacefully, after Nausicaä has unheard words for Kushana.
 The denizens of the Valley of the Wind replant trees in the burned-down forest.
 Lord Yupa and Asbel ride Yupa's beasts to the Toxic Jungle and explore it.
 When the text "The End" appears on screen we see Nausicaa's discarded helmet in the forest, alongside a green, non-Toxic Jungle sapling.
 See more »

 The film had the Toei logo at the beginning when released in Japan in 1984 but unlike the World Wildlife disclaimer (which IS included in both Japanese and some non-US releases), the Toei logo was replaced in most subsequent video releases with either the Studio Ghibli logo or an older Tokuma Shoten/Hakuhodo logo.
 See more »